We check projects against the following objectives of the fund:

 The fund also aims to fund projects evenly across all categories.
-After weighting, distribution between categories and clusters is also reviewed.
+After weighting, distribution between categories and departments is also reviewed.

 How the final project list (pipeline) is created

-In collaboration with key clusters, the Digital Restart Fund Working Group works extensively to:
+In collaboration with key departments, the Digital Restart Fund Working Group works extensively to: